 Clear Safari History And Website Data

-After closing out of your apps, it’s important to also clear Safari History and Website Data because the ad which made your iPhone beep may have left a cookie in the your Safari browser.
+After closing out of your apps, it’s important to also clear Safari History and Website Data.
+The ad that made your iPhone beep may have left a cookie in your Safari browser.

 Check For App Updates

 Now that the beeping has stopped, check the App Store to see if the app that’s causing your iPhone to beep randomly has an update.
 Developers frequently release updates to patch bugs and fix widely reported problems.